-Louisiana residents have been slammed this month with massive amounts of rainfall.
+We have seen Louisiana residents slammed with massive amounts of rainfall.
 They’ve been forced from their homes, too, and at least 10,000 of them have had no choice but to stay in official shelters.
 Vehicles, ruined gardens, family heirlooms, brand new school supplies — gone.

 Flood and fire all too often mean a complete loss of everything.
 Can you imagine losing all the contents of your home?
 Take a quick scan right now and think, what if I lost all of this?
 That must be one of the most devastating feelings anyone can experience — to watch as your home fills with water or is consumed by flames.